altaysero7/Lab-of-Social-Impact-of-Computing/README.md

 Many websites serve images in outdated or excessively high-quality formats, resulting in unnecessary data transfer, increased energy consumption, and slower page loads.
 This system addresses these issues through:

-# ✅ Intercepting Image Requests
+### ✅ Intercepting Image Requests

 The browser extension intercepts image requests using the Declarative Net Request API (Manifest V3).

 It dynamically injects a unique, anonymized client ID to track usage in a privacy-friendly manner.

-# ✅ Optimizing Images via CDN
+### ✅ Optimizing Images via CDN

 The CDN server, built with Express.js, Sharp, Socket.IO, and Node‑Fetch, fetches the original images.

 It converts images to efficient formats (e.g., WebP) and serves the converted image only if it significantly reduces file size.
 Otherwise, it serves the original image.

-# ✅ Real-Time Dashboard
+### ✅ Real-Time Dashboard

 A dashboard created with Chart.js, HTML, CSS, and JavaScript visualizes metrics such as:

-Total bytes saved
+- Total bytes saved

-Energy savings (in Joules)
+- Energy savings (in Joules)

-Sustainability equivalents (e.g., LED bulb runtime, smartphone charges, laptop runtime)
+- Sustainability equivalents (e.g., LED bulb runtime, smartphone charges, laptop runtime)

-Performance improvements
+- Performance improvements

-User statistics (unique users and images processed per user)

-# ✅ Persistent Statistics
+### ✅ Persistent Statistics

 Key statistics and historical data are persisted to files on the server.